Denodo AI SDK - User Manual

 Optimal performance

 While it is true that up until now we have covered the basics of how to get the AI SDK working, there are a few factors to consider to be able to extract maximum performance from it.
-After all, the AI SDK is a chain of many different components and it will only be as powerful as its weakest links.
+After all, the AI SDK is a chain of many different components and it will only be as powerful as its weakest link.

 For this reason, please ensure that all of these factors are attended properly:

 - Metadata.
 The AI SDK will pass everything it can find in the schema of a view to the LLM.
 One of the advantages of using Denodo is that it can enrich a view’s schema in ways that can help the LLM better understand the purpose of said views.
 It’s important to fill out view and column descriptions, associate related views and provide logical names.
-Make use of Denodo’s features to enhance the LLM’s understanding of your data.
+Make use of the Denodo Assistants’s features to enhance the LLM’s understanding of your data.

 - LLM.
 The LLM is the brains of the AI SDK.
-The better the LLM, the better the AI SDK’s performance.
+The smarter the LLM, the better the AI SDK’s performance.
 Striking a balance between speed and accuracy is key.
 Please check our recommended providers and model names in the AI SDK’s README file.

 - Embeddings.
 Another key component of the operation is the embeddings model.
 A more precise embeddings model will help the LLM choose the correct and relevant tables to answer your questions accurately.
 Again, you will find in the project’s README a list of recommended and tested providers and model names.